jiasong18/Ant-Media-Server-Wiki/Building-and-Running-Docker-Container-for-Ant-Media-Server.md

-* First of all we create a text file with name of Dockerfile and write as following:
+* First of all we create a text file with name of Dockerfile as follows:
 ```
 FROM ubuntu:16.04